YIO-Remote/documentation/integration.ir.md

 # IR integration
 IR control integration.
-This integration loads up the saved IR codes and send IR blasting commands to the dock from a `remote` interface.
+This integration loads up the saved IR codes and sends IR blasting commands to the dock from a `remote` interface.

 ## Works with the following entity type(s):
 - remote